G.I. Jeff: Plot

-The Mutineers easily defeat the opposition and enter Study Room F, where Wingman realizes that he works at Greendale as a teacher named Jeff Winger, this cartoon reality is in his imagination, and he is unconscious because he drank a bottle of Scotch whiskey and took anti-aging pills from Koreatown.
-He returns to the group and explains that he took them because he has been lying about his age.
-Fourth Wall informs him of the different layers of existence, where he is currently in the 1980s cartoon layer.
-He explains that Jeff sees visions of the next layer, the toy commercial plane, which separates him from the real world where he must go to confront the reason for the hallucination.
-Jeff says he doesn't want to go back because he wants to be in G.I.
-Joe, as he is immortal in this cartoon world.
+Cobra initiates an attack of the G.I.
+Joe base to avenge Destro's death.
+Cobra bombs a hole in Wingman's jail cell, allowing the Group to escape.
+Wingman tries to help out in the battle, but ends up killing more Cobra soldiers and accidentally killing Lifeline.
+However, the Mutineers easily defeat the opposition and enter Study Room F, where Wingman realizes that he works at Greendale as a teacher named Jeff Winger, this cartoon reality is in his imagination, and he is unconscious because he drank a bottle of Scotch whiskey and took anti-aging pills from Koreatown.
+Jeff refuses to return to the real world.

-Just then, Cobra and G.I.
+Cobra and G.I.
 Joe forces intervene to reveal they have joined forces to become "Jo-Bra" and capture Wingman, as his ability to kill means that he is the biggest threat to both of them.
 Cobra Commander and Duke ask Jeff questions about real life that make Jeff realize he cannot live in this cartoon universe forever.
 Jeff tricks them using his jet pack to escape the cartoon and enter reality where he is on a hospital bed, surrounded by the members of the Save Greendale committee.
-Jeff reveals that he's 40 years old, to no surprise of the group; as they were aware that he wasn't around his early 30s.
+Jeff reveals that he's 40 years old, to no surprise of the group; as they were aware that he was not the age he claimed to be.
 They nevertheless support him and say he should not have been embarrassed to reveal his age.
-He tells them to bring it in for a hug, and they all laugh while the camera fades to black.

-The animated end scene shows Buzzkill catching two kids spray-painting their names onto a park structure.
-She botches a Public Service Announcement and gives a cynically complex message before Fourth Wall intervenes to give a short message: "Graffiti is bad.
-Go play sports."